Laparoscopy: Types of laparoscopes

 The mechanism mentioned in the second type is mainly used to improve the image quality of flexible endoscopes, replacing conventional fiberscopes.
 Nevertheless, laparoscopes are rigid endoscopes.
 Rigidity is required in clinical practice.
-The rod-lens-based laparoscopes dominate overwhelmingly in practice, due to their fine optical resolution (50 µm typically, dependent on the aperture size used in the objective lens), and the image quality can be better than that of the digital camera if necessary.
+The rod-lens-based laparoscopes dominate overwhelmingly in practice, due to their fine optical resolution (50 μm typically, dependent on the aperture size used in the objective lens), and the image quality can be better than that of the digital camera if necessary.
 The second type of laparoscope is very rare in the laparoscope market and in hospitals.

 Also attached is a fiber optic cable system connected to a "cold" light source (halogen or xenon) to illuminate the operative field, which is inserted through a 5 mm or 10 mm cannula or trocar.
-The abdomen is usually insufflated with carbon dioxide gas.
+The abdomen is usually insufflated with carbon dioxide gas as the safety, harms, and benefits of other gasses (e.g., helium, argon, nitrogen, nitrous oxide, and room air) is uncertain.
 This elevates the abdominal wall above the internal organs to create a working and viewing space.
 CO2 is used because it is common to the human body and can be absorbed by tissue and removed by the respiratory system.
 It is also non-flammable, which is important because electrosurgical devices are commonly used in laparoscopic procedures.